Dreamzlol/Dreams-niProfiles/README.md

 # NiProfiles (WIP)

-Ni Profiles for Wrath of the Lichking (3.3.5)
+Ni Profiles for Wrath of the Lich King (3.3.5)